caojieming/npm-webpack-template/README.md

 # npm-webpack-template
-Repository Template for npm Webpack stuff.
+Repository Template for npm Webpack projects.

 Run `npm install` to install (or update) all dev dependencies.